plone/volto/docs/source/addons/theme.md

 ```

 Customizing it is a special use case in Volto: add a `./@root/theme.js` file structure in your `customizations` folder in your add-on or project.

+You may want to do this to create a complete new theming experience adapted to your way of doing things that do not match the current Volto theming experience.
+For example, if you want to use another preprocessor in the theme, like SCSS.
+Maybe because your client forces you to have another entirely base of pre-made components based on another library other than Semantic UI:
+See {ref}`volto-custom-theming-strategy` for an example of a custom theme escape hatch.

 While building your own escape hatch for theming, you can use the preprocessor of your choice (in the example, SCSS) while maintaining the "base" Volto theme, but customizing it using the resultant CSS.